Funding sources

 UNEP produced a catalogue of funding sources in 2006, which is also available on the SPREP website.

-All information and monetary figures above were accurate in April 2016.
+All information and monetary figures above were accurate in April 2016, unless otherwise indicated.